 Fire sprinkler systems are effective fire protection systems that do not need any supervision.
-Fire can break any time of the day.
+Fire can break at any time of the day.
 Sprinkler systems are one of the most reliable firefighting systems that can control or even extinguish a fire.
 This is the reason why fire sprinkler systems are known as one of the most reliable fire suppression systems, which protect occupants and property from fire.
 Sprinkler head (depending on temperature rating) will trip (sprinkler head bulb breaks) when the temperature reaches its temperature rating and allow pressurized water to flow.

 A wet-pipe sprinkler system is a fire sprinkler system contains pressurized water within the piping.
 When a sprinkler head gets activated by heat, the system will discharge the pressurized water from the activated sprinkler head.
-If the fire spreads out to other areas of the building and triggers more sprinkler heads, the water will discharge from those sprinkler head as well.
+If the fire spreads out to other areas of the building and triggers more sprinkler heads, the water will discharge from those sprinkler heads as well.

 The pipes are either charged with compressed air or water.
-Pre-action sprinkler system requires two different heads (zones) to be triggered in order to start water flow.
+The pre-action sprinkler system requires two different heads (zones) to be triggered in order to start water flow.
 If only one of them triggers, bells will go off; however, the sprinkler system will not be activated.
 If another head gets triggered, the solenoid will be operated at the sprinkler valve.
 This action will activate the system by allowing water flow in the lines.
 Pre-action systems are used to mitigate potential water damage by a possible physical or accidental damage to the sprinkler head.
 The pre-action system is used in buildings where accidental activation can cause significant damage to items.
 Places like libraries, museums, and data centers are excellent examples of buildings that pre-action could be used.

-The sprinkler pipes are not charged with water and the system has open sprinkler heads in deluge system.
-A fire alarm system detects the alarm and triggers sprinkler system to discharge water from all sprinklers heads.
+The sprinkler pipes are not charged with water and the system has open sprinkler heads in the deluge system.
+A fire alarm system detects the alarm and triggers the sprinkler system to discharge water from all sprinklers heads.
 Deluge system is appropriate for places where highly combustible materials are present.
 Power plants, chemical warehouses, aircraft hangars, etc.